 - wrong inputs in the forms to the fields

-Web forms are considered to be one of the most commonly used parts in the website testing checklist.
-Let’s take an example when a user fills an inquiry form and clicks on the button of “Submit”.
+Web forms are considered to be one of the most commonly used parts of the web application testing checklist.
+Let’s take an example when a user fills an inquiry form and clicks on the button “Submit”.
 Sometimes the details do not get captured correctly and get lost.
 In order to prevent it, forms’ functional testing makes sure they are consistent and contain all the required input and output controls.
 As a result, the data is properly captured.

 ✔ Cookies Testing

 Cookies are files that are stored on the user machine and used to maintain the session (this is especially related to the login sessions).
 These files of personalized user information are considered to be unique identifiers due to which the websites remember users for a given period.

 The testing process is implemented by enabling and disabling the cookies in the browser options.
 The testing includes:

 - user stats after the session ends

 - the effect on the application security after deleting the cookies